Introduction

 Common overdoses and their treatment are.

-The Medical Evac Stretcher, which you are issued for free, allows you to send a Marine to a dropship that is currently flying above the battlefield.
-This should be reserved to evacuate someone who has been infected by a larva, or someone who has suffered significant organ damage.
+This system should be reserved to evacuate someone who has been infected by a larva, or someone who has suffered significant organ damage.
 Generally this should be done if the person cannot be taken back to the FoB.

 Healing without a Analyzer